Federal Qui Tam Claims

 Finding a Lawyer for Qui Tam Actions in Federal Court

 When a hospital or health-care facility engages in Medicare or Medicaid fraud, qui tam claims serve an important purpose.
 Employees often help the public by facilitating the repayment of money by an employee to the federal government due to fraudulent billing.
 The efforts of the employee can help put a stop to the fraudulent billing practices.

 We can help you file a lawsuit to get a recovery from the qui tam action.
 In these cases, the federal government’s recovery in the qui tam action is often due to the skill of an employee at identifying and prosecuting the claims.

-When the state goverment is defrauded, the qui tam complaint can be filed under the New Jersey False Claims Act (FCA), N.J.S.A.
+When the state government is defrauded, the qui tam complaint can be filed under the New Jersey False Claims Act (FCA), N.J.S.A.
 2A:32C–1 to –18 in state court.

 Contact us to find out what you might recover in a qui tam actions brought under the FCA.
 Results may vary depending on your particular facts and legal circumstances.
 Call 215-545-7676 today.